 Since BAC (blood alcohol content) falls at about .02 percent per hour – regardless of a person’s size – you need to give your body enough rest and plenty of water.
 It’s important to make sure you are completely sober before you get behind the wheel of a vehicle.

-If you have further legal questions concerning a DUI, contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002.
+If you have further legal questions concerning a DUI, contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002.